Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Defining childhood

 New Zealand has often been described as an ideal place to bring up children.
 The outdoor lifestyle, clean natural environment and suburban living on spacious sections were reasons regularly cited.
 Some children’s novels, and autobiographies that reminisced about childhood, supported this view.
 Children’s experiences are influenced by family dynamics and composition, and socio-economic status.
 Children can be faced with adult-like responsibilities at an early age.
-Māori children can have a different experience from Pākehā children.
+Māori children can have different experiences from Pākehā children.

 Childhood and the law